 My parents live in Cape Coral, FL (Gulf Coast– two hours south of Tampa).
 Most people know its sister city, Fort Myers, which is also in danger.
 My parents live there, and my sister and her kids, too.
 And several friends.
-And also Stacy, my ex-girlfriend and good friend who is currently in Naples.
+And other people I care about.

 Some moments, I feel that things will be ok, re: this storm.
 Other moments, I feel really scared about it.
 It’s impossible to predict nature and what it does.
 My parents have boarded up their windows and lowered the storm shutters but I don’t know.
 And Stacy’s staying with her parents, who have “impact windows” which are supposedly built to withstand Category 5 winds.
 They’e also about a mile or so from the Gulf of Mexico.
 Not exactly far.

 My parents live in Cape Coral, which is a few miles east of the Gulf Of Mexico.

 I went through Hurricane Charley in 2004.
 We “rode it out.”
 Our house lost a few shingles but in general, was ok.
 Other houses in town weren’t.
 Some lost their roofs.
 My mom worked at Pizza Hut at the time, and the roof of it collapsed.
 A lot of damage all over the area, but not as bad as Punta Gorda, about 12 miles north of Cape Coral.
 Punta Gorda was leveled.
 The eye of the hurricane passed right through that, and was north of us by just 12 miles.